openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 On-the-fly Pixel analysis
 -------------------------

-Click on the :icon:`fa fa-chart-area` button to start the plotting tool (1).
+Click on the :btn:`<fa fa-chart-area>` button to start the plotting tool (1).
 Move the pointer to the main map, the pointer will be transformed into a :icon:`fa fa-plus` (2).
 Click anywhere in the AOI to plot data for this specific location in the following popup window.

 The plotting area (3) is dynamic and can be customized by the user.